 Ride to Conquer Cancer

-Every year, the Noble ‘Plunger Heads’ team participates with a focused vision on raising awareness about and funding cancer research.
-With the support of our friends, family and other stakeholders, we pride on ourselves on being one of the largest contributing companies in Canada.
+The Noble ‘Plunger Heads’ team actively participated between 2008 to 2018 with a focused vision on raising awareness about and funding cancer research.
+With the support of our friends, family and other stakeholders, Noble was one of the largest contributing companies in Canada.

 Congratulations to the Team Noble "Plunger Heads" on being inducted into the The Princess Margaret Cancer Foundation Ride to Conquer Cancer Hall of Fame.
 In the words of Prime Minister Justin Trudeau "Your efforts to make a positive difference in the lives of your fellow citizens are deeply appreciated."